-To start, many people assume that per diem nursing and travel nursing are the same thing entirely.
-While there are several similarities, the main differences make each type of nursing more fitting for certain professionals.
-Really, it depends on the amount of time you really want to spend in one location and how much you want to work.
-Let’s start by breaking down some of the pros and cons:
+Many people assume that per diem travel nursing and travel nursing are the same thing.
+While there are several similarities, the differences can help you determine which type of nursing position you’d like to take.
+In the end, this decision will mostly depend on the amount of time you want to spend in one location and how much you want to work.
+Let’s start by breaking down some of the pros and cons of the two options.

-Among the basic things to know with these jobs is that “per diem” translates to “for each day.”
-One of the ways that per diem nurses find the opportunity to supplement core staffing needs is through establishing relationships with healthcare organizations.
-They don’t always need an agency to facilitate the hiring process and can often function quite independently.
-Knowing the arguments for per diem nursing vs travel nursing will help you make the best career decision!
+One of the most important things to know is that “per diem” translates to “for each day.”
+Per diem nurses find job opportunities by establishing relationships with healthcare organizations.
+They don’t always need an agency to facilitate the hiring process and can often function independently.

-Some of the best aspects of per diem nursing include added flexibility and autonomy when it comes to a work schedule.
-Additionally, per diem nurses can be hired in any patient care setting, allowing even more options in terms of the types of job opportunities available.
-Unlike travel nursing, per diem jobs don’t usually adhere to a contract and function more on an “as needed” basis.
-That can be a major pro for many nurses, but it isn’t always ideal for others.
+Some of the best aspects of per diem nursing include added flexibility and autonomy when it comes to your work schedule.
+Additionally, per diem nurses can be hired in any patient care setting, which gives them access to more jobs.
+Unlike regular travel nursing, per diem jobs don’t usually adhere to a contract and function on more of an “as needed” basis.
+This can be great for some nurses, but it isn’t always ideal for others.

-Because per diem nursing isn’t meant to fill staffing gaps for an extended period of time, this makes the hours and pay somewhat unstable.
+Per diem nurses don’t fill positions for very long, so the pay is not always stable.
 The amount of work you’ll have isn’t exactly guaranteed and may be limited in certain locations.
-If you’re particularly fond of a location, per diem nursing isn’t the way to remain there to enjoy it.
-Another major con is that most per diem nursing jobs don’t provide any health or retirement benefits and must cover these costs personally.
+If you’re particularly fond of a location, you probably won’t get to enjoy it for a long time if you’re a per diem nurse.
+Another major disadvantage is that most per diem nursing jobs don’t provide any health or retirement benefits.

 Travel Nursing Pros